 As demand for high-THC cannabis continues to climb, PGRs will become an increasingly hot topic in cultivation circles.
 With this in mind, consumers deserve to know how their cannabis is grown and what they’re putting in their bodies.

-PGR weed vs. natural weed: is there really that much of a difference?
+Plant growth regulators vs. natural weed: is there really that much of a difference?

 According to a recent review in the Journal Drug Testing and Analysis, pesticide contamination is a growing problem in cannabis.
 On a molecular level, researchers have found traces of various pesticides and PGR molecules in various samples of cannabis.
 Therefore, if someone is consuming PGR weed, these chemicals are surely getting inside the body–the effects of which are largely unknown.
 1